Bubblr-Inc/ai-vault-aws-installation/README.md

 3. Make an a note of the ACM certifcates' ARN

 4. Make a note of your public subnets ids.
+These can be found in the AWS console or via the AWS CLI command: aws ec2 describe-subnets --region eu-west-1

 5. Add an ingress section like the example below, replace the public subnets and certificate ARN with your own values estblished from the previous steps.
 The line  `alb.ingress.kubernetes.io/subnets` needs a comma seperated list of subnets representing your environment and the line `alb.ingress.kubernetes.io/certificate-arn` needs the ARN of your ACM certificate.
 The ACM certificates should be in the same AWS region as your EKS cluster you are deploying the helm chart to.